sigmie/docs.sigmie.com/src/pages/docs/search/retrievable-attributes.md

 description: Hit fields that will be used after retrieving.
 ---

-Retrive only Hit fields that you are going to use.
+Retrieve only the Hit fields that you are going to be used.

 ---

-The reduce unnecessary big payload it's wise to only retrieve attributes that will be used after a Document matched a query.
+The reduce big unnecessary payload, it's wise to only retrieve attributes that will be used after a Document matches a query.

+Retrievable Attributes are defined in the Search settings.

+[IMG]

-It's common practise sending a query to Sigmie and to retrieve **only** the Document `id` attribute.
+It's common practice to send a query to Sigmie and retrieve **only** the Document `id` attribute.

 Then once you have the matches ids returned from your Sigmie Search, you query your SQL Database for the returned ids.

-For example your send the following json payload to the Search endpoint, and you have set **only** the field `sql_id` as retrievable attribute.
+For example, you send the following JSON payload to the Search endpoint, and you have set **only** the field `sql_id` as a retrievable attribute.

-then the retrieved Document attributes will look like this
+Then the retrieved Document attributes will look like this.

 ```json
 {